ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^^^^^^^

 :dp:`fls_YTQmXotFOXWU`
-:dt:`Call site hygiene`, which resolves to the :s:`MacroInvocation` site.
-:t:`[Identifier]s` with :t:`call site hygiene` can reference the environment of the :s:`MacroRulesDeclaration`, can reference the environment of the :s:`MacroInvocation`, and are considered :dt:`unhygienic`.
+:dt:`Call site hygiene` is a type of :t:`hygiene` which resolves to the :s:`MacroInvocation` site. :t:`[Identifier]s` with :t:`call site hygiene` can reference the environment of the :s:`MacroRulesDeclaration`, can reference the environment of the :s:`MacroInvocation`, and are considered :t:`unhygienic`.

 .. _fls_luuc01g4ffog: